Enschede fireworks disaster: Cause

 One theory to explain the large scale of the disaster was that internal fire doors in the central complex—which might otherwise have contained the fire—had been left open.
 Theoretically, an explosion was considered highly unlikely because the fireworks were stored in sealed bunkers specifically designed to minimize such risk.
 However, the illegal use of shipping containers reduced safety, particularly as they had been arranged closely together at ground level and had not been separated either by earthworks or other partitioning.

-One week prior to the explosion, SE had been audited.
+One week prior to the explosion, S.E. had been audited.
 The company was judged to have met all official safety regulations while the legally imported fireworks had been inspected by Dutch authorities and deemed safe.
 However, after the explosion, residents from the affected district of Roombeek—a poor, working-class neighbourhood—complained of government inaction and lack of interest, saying the whole disaster was just waiting to happen.

 When it was built in 1977, the warehouse was outside the town, but as new residential areas were built it became surrounded by low-income housing.
 Residents and town councillors stated they did not even know that there was a fireworks warehouse in their area.
 Later in the court case, the judge said that city officials failed to take steps even when they knew laws had been broken.
 They acted "completely incomprehensibly" by allowing the company to expand, for fear that the city would have to pay the cost of moving S.E.
 Fireworks to another location.